jinhyeongkim1/jinhyeongkim1.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Welcome to my portfolio introduction page.
+subtitle: I am preparing for a career as a data analyst.
 ---

-My name is jinhyeongkim.
-I am preparing for a career as a data analyst.:
+My name is jinhyeongkim.:

 - Contact: jinhyeong_kim@naver.com